 Contract/Solicitation Name or Number:

 DCA Funding Program:

 Entity Receiving DCA Funding Award:

-Purpose : To ensure that regulations promulgated under 24 CFR Part 135 Employmen Opportunities for Businesses and Lower Income Persons in Connection with Assisted Projects at the Section 3 Policy of DCA, its recipients, sub-recipients and contractors to the greatest extereasible is adhered to, and to serve as the "assurance of compliance" certification and action plass required in the bid documents, supplemental general conditions, and required forms for the contract for any HUD work funded by DCA. nd nt an
+Purpose : To ensure that regulations promulgated under 24 CFR Part 75 Employment Opportunities for Businesses and Lower Income Persons in Connection with Assisted Projects are the Section 3 Policy of DCA, its recipients, sub-recipients and contractors to the greatest extensible is adhered to, and to serve as the "assurance of compliance" certification and action places required in the bid documents, supplemental general conditions, and required forms for the contract for any HUD work funded by DCA.

-Description of the project's work detail: The project work will be as listed in the final scope of wo in the contract with DCA, its recipients, sub-recipients and contractors including any change orde List all known subcontractors below:
+Description of the project's work detail: The project work will be as listed in the final scope of work in the contract with DCA, its recipients, sub-recipients and contractors including any change order List all known subcontractors below:

 Subcontractor(s):

-Use an additional sheet if required.
+Subcontractor(s): Use an additional sheet if required.